 9. Consolidate Your Debt

 If your past credit card usage has become a heavy burden, debt consolidation may help you get a handle on your credit card debt.
-Learning how to use home equity to consolidate debt or applying for a debt consolidation loan through Prosper may help get your financial life in order and improve your emotional well-being.
+Learning how to use home equity to consolidate debt or talking with a FinancialEdge Credit Union representative may help get your financial life in order and improve your emotional well-being.